 Drink tea over coffee.
 Tea has antioxidants, certain teas have vitamins, and tea will help keep your gastrointestinal system operating correctly.
 Coffee will bind you up, and no one wants to be constipated on vacation.

 Don’t be afraid to get in the water.
 Water offers excellent resistance, and water sports primarily entail lots of swimming or arms when paddling.
 This is not only fun but a great way to stay fit and do it in a bathing suit.
 What could be better?

 You are in a foreign land, and no one knows you, so if you dance terribly, who cares!
 Dancing is a wonderful way to burn calories, and it is a blast.
 Leave your insecurities at home and cut loose.

 There are tons of ways to remain in shape when traveling, and they don’t require much creativity.
 It would help if you took the initiative to capture those moments and make them part of the experience.
 Your nostalgia, and your body, will thank you.
 Have you found great ways to exercise on vacations to fun destinations?

 Alex Green is a copywriter with three years of experience.
 He is fond of healthy living and knows everything about home improvement.
-In his spare time, Alex likes walking with his golden retriever, meeting with friends, and attending the gym.
+Alex likes walking with his golden retriever, meeting with friends, and attending the gym in his spare time.